koekeishiya/yabai/README.md

 _This is a fork of koekeishiya's yabai tiling window manager; its main differences are allowing moving windows without scripting addition (use the mouse action `move2`), and using multiple modifier keys for mouse actions.
 It also supports more than 2 mouse actions._

-_This package is head-only; to install, do `brew install sourtin/formulae/yabai-sourtin` and then `brew services start yabai-sourtin`._
+_This package is head-only; to install, do `brew install --HEAD sourtin/formulae/yabai-sourtin` and then `brew services start yabai-sourtin`._

 <!-- Please be careful editing the below HTML, as GitHub is quite finicky with anything that looks like an HTML tag in GitHub Flavored Markdown. -->
 <p align="center">